-Pre-requisites: PSY-705 or a background in social psychology recommended.
+Pre-requisites: A background or academic coursework in social psychology is strongly recommended.
+Delivery Method: Online

 - 1. Demonstrate, through writing, posts and the author's journal, the state of the scientific literature in social representations in media such as gender, race, sexual orientation and their intersections. - 2.
 Demonstrate, through scholarly writing, posts and author's notebook entries the theory upon which the scholarly literature on the psychology of social representations in the media rests. - 3.
 Demonstrate, through scholarly writing, posts and author's notebook entries the methods commonly applied to the psychology of social representations in the media. - 4.
 Develop a facility for identifying parts of APA style publications that are important such that this forms the basis of the writing process and develops understanding of the subject matter.